st1906/FE-practice/README.md

-# Getting Started with Create React App
+# Getting Started with React-Junior-Training

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses the [The Movie DB API]("https://developers.themoviedb.org").
+Head there to get a key and place it as an env variable.

 ## Available Scripts